 Where relevant, the Annual Report will also include planned deviations from the surveillance activities detailed in Appendix E and F for subsequent years as well as any deviations that occurred in the previous year.

-This report will be publicly available via Snowy Hydro's website (www.snowyhydro.com.au).
+This report will be publicly available via Snowy Hydro's website (www.snowyhydro.com.au) in accordance with the Snowy 2.0 Project Digital Strategy.

 Part 2: Fish Screens and Barrier